Essex emergency services celebrate International Women's Day together

-Staff from Essex’s emergency services are holding a virtual conference today to celebrate International Women’s Day.
+Colleagues from Essex’s emergency services will meet today to mark International Women’s Day.

-The event will be opened by the chiefs of each service who will thank colleagues for their work over the last year and is once again being hosted by Jane Gardner, Deputy Police, Fire and Crime Commissioner for Essex.
+The event will be opened by representatives of each service who will thank colleagues for their work over the last year and is once again being hosted by Jane Gardner, Deputy Police, Fire and Crime Commissioner for Essex.

 “It is so important that we gain and maintain the trust and confidence of the communities we work with and on behalf of.

 “This means ensuring that our workforce is representative of these communities.
 For this to happen, we must, and do, welcome the great breadth of ideas, opinions and problem-solving approaches which all our police officers and staff bring to the job through their varied backgrounds, their life experiences and their cognitive diversity.

 “And I am proud to say that, currently, nearly half of our officers and staff, 49%, are women, who bring their own unique perspectives to policing.